Bryn Kelly: Work

 Kelly cofounded the Theater Transgression, a transgender multimedia performance collective.
 She served as co-creator and cast member of the touring roadshow, The Fully Functional Cabaret.
 She also performed in Lisa Anne Auerbach's public program, Art in the Age of Aquarius, at the Whitney Museum of American Art.

 In 2015, she was named one of TheBody.com's 100 trans HIV/AIDS leaders.

 Kelly worked as a hairstylist.
 She began styling hair for movies, theater, and runway and print advertisements, specialized in pin-up styles of the '40s, '50s and '60s.

 Activist and historian Sarah Schulman, writer Morgan M. Page, author and comedian Kelli Dunham, Elizabeth Koke of Housing Works, and medical researcher and surgeon Gaines Blasdel were close friends and lovers.

+Kelly had a vision for a zine project created by Appalachians that would encompass art, folklore, popular culture, politics, intersectionality, accessibility issues, erotica and pornography from the perspectives of queer, poor, and Black Appalachians.
+She had communicated this vision to Bluefield, West Virginia native Gina Mamone at the LGBTQ Center at Marshall University in Huntington, West Virginia where Kelly had found safe space after running away from home as a teen.
+Mamone organized the collective and the Electric Dirt zine to deal with their grief, bring Kelly's vision to life, and to raise funds and organize political advocacy events for poor, queer, and Black Appalachians in crisis.
+This is the origin of Queer Appalachia.